SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 However, you can also define :newTerm:`computed variables` and define observers for stored variables, in either a global or local scope.
-Computed variables calculate rather than store a value, and are written in the same way as computed properties.
+Computed variables calculate their value, rather than storing it, and they are written in the same way as computed properties.

 .. assertion:: computedVariables
    :compile: true